euroargodev/boundary_currents_pcm/docs/index.md

 ## NRT Supervised classification of profiles (PCM)
 [![NRT-classif](https://github.com/euroargodev/boundary_currents_pcm/actions/workflows/nrt_classif.yml/badge.svg)](https://github.com/euroargodev/boundary_currents_pcm/actions/workflows/nrt_classif.yml)

+Our work include the development of [Profile Classification Models (PCM)](https://pyxpcm.readthedocs.io/en/latest/overview.html) dedicated to the identification/classification of Argo profiles in boundary current systems of interest.

 For boundary currents [with a stable PCM](https://github.com/euroargodev/boundary_currents_pcm/tree/main/pcmbc/assets), we run a near real time (NRT) analysis of profiles.
 Results are saved in an *augmented* index file and synthesize in figures like this: